 - 2 tablespoons soup soy sauce Use 1 T if your soy sauce is dark

 - salt and pepper

-- 3 ounces starch noodles (dangmyeon), soaked in warm water for 30 minutes
+- 3 ounces starch noodles - optional dangmyeon, soaked in warm water for about 20 minutes

 - 1 teaspoon minced garlic

-- Soak the ribs for an hour or longer in cold water.
-Change the water half way through if you can.
+- Soak the ribs for 30 minutes in cold water.
 Drain.

-- Bring a large pot of water to a boil.
-Drop the ribs in.
+- Fill a large pot with enough water to cover the ribs, about 8 cups.
+Bring water to a boil, and then drop the ribs in.
 Let it come back to a boil.
-This will take about 7 to 8 minutes.
+Continue to boil for 2 to 3 minutes.

 - Return the ribs back to the pot.
-Add 14 cups of water, radish, onion, garlic and ginger.
-Add 2 tablespoons of soup soy sauce and 1 teaspoon of salt.
+Add 13 to 14 cups of water, radish, onion, garlic and ginger.
+Add 2 tablespoons of soup soy sauce and 1 teaspoon of salt (use less if your soup soy sauce is dark and more salt).
 Bring it to a boil.
 Continue to boil, uncovered, for 30 minutes over high heat.

 - Reduce the heat to medium.
 Remove all the vegetables.
 Transfer the radish to a cutting board.
 Discard the other vegetables.